CrossFit is the principal strength and conditioning program for many police academies and

 Add in conditioning (aka, the WOD) which is carefully based on physiological improvement and not “That 45 min workout was the hardest thing I’ve ever done in my life”.
 The workouts will be tough, and as Coach Glassman has said time and time again “All positive adaptations come through intensity”.

 It is tough to maintain intensity past 8-12 minutes let alone 30+.
 Long workouts also tend to lend themselves to a huge number of repetitions which makes you sore and your body begins to break down.
 When you break down, you stop making positive gains and begin to lose the strength gains already made.
 Not to mention, general muscular fatigue and soreness detracts from your ability to perform high level movements, and that is a great deal of what the program is based upon.

 As coaches, we understand the progressions to the movements we will be using.
 You will not be expected to snatch bodyweight upon arrival.
 Hell, you may not even know what the movement is!
 You may have not have attempted a handstand since you were 6 years old in your one year of gymnastics as a child.
 You are not expected to handstand walk the length of the gym upon arrival.
 You may get winded taking the garbage out to the curb, or be intimidated by the look of 45 pound bumper plates loaded on a bar.
 Perfect!
 Do you see where this is going?

 The most rewarding thing as a coach or trainer is to take someone to places they don’t see are possible for themselves.
 The feeling when someone realizes they are stronger than they thought is the absolute coolest thing that happens in our gym.

-Are you taking in new members who have zero experience?
+We often get asked, “are you taking in new members who have zero experience?”